enigma-dev-historic/ActionLibraryReader/README.md

 LGLReader
 =========
 A simple C++11 compliant Library for reading LGL Action Library files.
+LGL is a simple action library format designed by IsmAvatar that offers greater compression than the GameMaker LIB format, up to 10 times smaller.
+Information regarding the specification of this format is available online at http://enigma-dev.org/docs/Wiki/LGL_format

 License
 -------